dfulmer/spreadsheet-maker/README.md

 maker_original2.py - this script does not work either.
 This one just includes the anomalous tsv file in the final spreadsheet and reports errors processing the other 5 tsv files.

+maker_original3.py - this script basically works.
+All the information from the tsv files are in the final spreadsheet.
+However, the first row has formatting (bold and centered cells).

 # Directory 2